 The US deficit with China alone rose 8.2 per cent in August to an all-time high of $28bn, surpassing the record $27.9bn set in October 2008.

-Speaking on Friday, Yao Jian, spokesman for China’s commerce ministry, said it was not fair to criticise his country’s exchange rate policy simply by pointing to its trade surplus.
+Speaking hours before the Friday deadline, Yao Jian, spokesman for China’s commerce ministry, said it was not fair to criticise his country’s exchange rate policy simply by pointing to its trade surplus.

 But American manufacturers contend that an undervalued currency gives China a trade boost by making Chinese goods cheaper in the US – and US products more expensive in China.

-If the US were to designate China a currency manipulator, it could trigger negotiations between the two countries and could result in US economic sanctions.
+If the US designates China a currency manipulator, it would trigger negotiations between the two countries and could result in US economic sanctions against Beijing.

 “A currency war would be very upsetting would create all kinds of unpredictabilty and slow growth,” Nick Spicer, Al Jazeera’s correspondent in Washington, said.

 The Obama administration, worried about high unemployment and losing ground to opposition Republicans in the November polls, wants to look tough on China.

 That is especially true after ministers from around the world left last week’s global finance meetings in Washington without resolving how to deal with differences over currency.

 At the same time, US officials see Chinese co-operation as essential to US efforts to deal with the Iranian and North Korean nuclear standoffs, climate change and other difficult issues.